MohammedAyanSyed/projects/postgresql-projects/Startup_Funding/readme.md

 # 🚀 How to Run

-- Install PostgreSQL & pgAdmin4
+- Install PostgreSQL & pgAdmin4.

-- Create a new database (startup_funding)
+- Create a new database (startup_funding).

-- Open queries.sql in pgAdmin
+- Open queries.sql in pgAdmin.

-- Run the script to create tables and insert sample data
+- Run the script to create tables and insert sample data.

-- Execute any query section (Basic, Joins, CTE, etc.)
+- Execute any query section (Basic, Joins, CTE, etc.).

 📁 Folder Structure